Ohtu-Tyoturvallisuus/TTS-documentation/docs/handling-environment-variables.md

 vault resource inside the dev resource group on Azure portal.

-## How to find the values in the key vault on Azure portal
+### How to find the values in the key vault on Azure portal

 In Azure portal, navigate to
 `Resource groups -> rg-tts-dev -> tts-dev-kv -> Objects -> Secrets`.
 Here you will find all the rest of the needed values.
 You can copy the value for a key by clicking the key, then clicking the current version, and clicking *Copy to clipboard* on the **Secret value** field.

+**End of instructions referenced in [the guide to running the app locally](https://github.com/Ohtu-Tyoturvallisuus/TTS-documentation/blob/main/docs/running-app-locally.md).**

 ## How to add a new environment variable